spiffe/spiffe.io/content/blog/2020-06-09-re-cap-spiffe-community-day-spring-2019/index.md

 ---
 title: "[Re-Cap] SPIFFE Community Day: Spring 2019"
-description: "A recap of the May 2019 SPIFFE Community Day, hosted by Pinterest and Scytale as the projects roughly doubled in size over the prior year.
-The event featured case studies from Uber and Square alongside demos integrating SPIRE with Kubernetes, Calico, Envoy, and the Istio service mesh."
+description: "A recap of the May 2019 SPIFFE Community Day, hosted by Pinterest and Scytale: case studies from Uber and Square plus demos with Kubernetes, Envoy, and Istio."
 date: 2020-06-09
 author: "Umair M. Khan"
 tags: ["Community"]